 We are Still Dancing!
 National Water Dance is not cancelled, instead we are adapting to our changing circumstances and the need for everyone to practice social distancing by moving forward with exclusively online performances!
-Participants will live stream their dance on social media from wherever they are, be it their living room or back yard and we will share all the videos from participants on social media.
+Participants will live stream their dance on social media (and dance groups will stream live on our website as well, link to live stream will be up at 4:ooPM EST) from wherever they are, be it their living room or back yard and we will share all the videos from participants on social media.

 In 2020 we are planning the largest National Water Dance yet and Dancing for Our Lives: Re-Imagining Our Future.
 Participants from across the nation will join together wherever they are for a simultaneous dance on April 18, 2020 at 4:00 p.m.
-EST. In the wake of COVID-19, participants will be streaming their dances live on social media.
-Watch our Facebook and Instagram accounts on April 18th as we post everyone’s videos from around the county.
+EST. In the wake of COVID-19, participants will be streaming their dances live on social media (and dance groups will stream live on our website as well).
+Watch our website and Facebook and Instagram accounts on April 18th as we share everyone’s videos from around the county.

 National Water Dance is first and foremost a Movement Choir—a collective body of dancers and movers physically engaged in drawing attention to and action on water issues.
 For 2020 our focus is on the climate crisis.